kvarak/dnd/docs/_Classes/cavalier.md

 </div>

-### Bonus Proficiency
+### Bonus Skills
-You may add your proficiency bonus on all Charisma checks when interacting with common people.

-Additionally, whenever you use the Medicine skill to stabilize someone, you have advantage.
+Add *Medicine* to your class skills.
+In addition, gain 1 skill point to spend on the *Leadership* skill.

 ### Challenge
 From 3rd level, whenever the target of your challenge makes an attack against a target other than you, you have advantage on the next attack roll against target, as long as the attack is made before the end of your next turn.

 ### Shield Bash
 Also from 2nd level, your proficiency with shields is unparalleled.
 When wielding a shield, you may make an attack with it as a ***bonus action***.
-If this attack hits, you may either push the target back 5 feet or deal an amount of damage equal to 1d4 + your Strength modifier.
+If this attack hits, you may either push the target back 5 ft or deal an amount of damage equal to 1d4 + your Strength modifier.

 ### Defend the Weak
 From 7th level, as a ***reaction***, you may block an attack aimed at an adjacent ally.
 You must be able to see the attack to defend your ally in this way.
 If the attack roll overcomes your AC, you take the damage instead of your ally.
 This ability cannot be used against effects that do not require an attack roll to hit the target.
 You must not be incapacitated to defend an ally from an attack.